 - Nice to haves

-Once you have your budget, think about a contingency surplus you can dip into when you have set backs such as burst pipes, circuits blown etc. Including an emergency injection now gives you a piece of mind.
+Once you have your budget, think about a contingency surplus you can dip into when you have setbacks such as burst pipes, circuits blown etc. Including an emergency injection now gives you peace of mind.
 This is something people tend to forget and then when things do go wrong panic mode strikes so it’s better to be prepared.

 Finally think about how much you want to spend on the interiors.
 A lot of people run out of money at this point not great if you have tonnes of space but nowhere to sit!
 Things to consider when deciding an interiors budget:

 - What, when, how, who will use the space/furniture